When is Narcos: Mexico season 3 coming out? Release date, cast for Netflix series

 Narcos Mexico season 3 trailer: Is there a first look?

 Not yet – though Netflix has been known to drop a teaser for the next season shortly after releasing a new batch of episodes, the fate of Narcos: Mexico is still up in the air which means we’ll be waiting a little while yet for new footage.
-Providing, of course, that a third season gets the green-light – the original Narcos ran to just two seasons, after all, before segueing into the Mexico-set companion series.
+Providing, of course, that a third season gets the green-light – the original Narcos did run to three seasons, before segueing into the Mexico-set companion series.

 Narcos: Mexico seasons 1-2 are streaming now on Netflix